Laurel Ridge, Hopkinton

 The current owners of Laurel Ridge have long recognized the value of conserving land on this peninsula in order to protect wildlife habitat and the reservoir.
 In 1993, the landowners began acquiring parcels on the peninsula with the intention of eventually adding the parcels to the regional conservation complex.

-Now, the landowners are ready to act on those plans by selling the conservation restriction (CR) to SVT.
-In September 2024, they approached SVT with an offer to sell the CR for $150,000, a significant bargain over the appraised development value of the land.
+In September 2024, the landowners were ready to act on those plans by selling the conservation restriction (CR) to SVT.
+They approached SVT with an offer to sell the CR for $150,000, a significant bargain over the appraised development value of the land.

-SVT wants to act quickly to accept this offer to ensure the land is permanently protected.
-If we fail to do this, the land could eventually be sold to someone who would prefer to develop it.
-This would devastate the ecological features of the land and impair the water quality of Whitehall Reservoir, and it could prevent public access to the current trail network.
+SVT acted quickly to accept this offer to ensure the land is permanently protected.
+Failure to protect the land meant that it could eventually be sold to someone who would prefer to develop it.
+This would have devastated the ecological features of the land and impaired the water quality of Whitehall Reservoir, and it could have prevented public access to the current trail network.

 Benefits of a Conservation Restriction

-When SVT acquires the CR, the CR will become part of the deed for the property and will be binding on all future landowners.
-The land will be permanently protected from development, and the trails will always remain open for public access.
+The CR that SVT has acquired is now part of the deed for the property and is binding on all future landowners.
+The land is permanently protected from development, and the trails will always remain open for public access.
 SVT will be responsible for enforcing the terms of the CR and ensuring the conservation values of the land remain intact forever.

 Fundraising Campaign

-SVT's total project cost for the acquisition of the CR is $174,330:
+SVT's total project cost for the acquisition of the CR was $174,330:

 • $150,000 purchase price of the conservation restriction